Dear Students:

 Alan Lamson with scholarship winner Juliana Salas

-This year our Retirees Association has awarded $2,000 scholarships to nine students.
+This year our Retirees Association has awarded $2,000 scholarships to eleven students.
 All of these students have faced difficulties in their lives.
 One of this year’s recipients, Juliana Salas, has faced more than most.
 She was raised in foster care since the age of seven and was abused by her paternal grandparents for four years.
 In her teen years, she was tossed from home to home, viewed as a troubled teen that no one wanted.

 After high school she tried five times to go to college, but each time she found herself having to quit to help her ailing grandmother.
 Then after her grandmother died, she was finally able to enroll at PCC.
 She recalls that a “fire was lit under her” to finish school.
 She put her “face in [her] books” and tried not to think about family problems.
 Several family members had recently died after her grandmother’s passing.